 - Reviewing the protections in place for trustees in the context of the higher sanctions under the GDPR

-- Drafting GDPR-compliant privacy notices for trustees for inclusion in their annual newsletter
+- Drafting or updating GDPR-compliant privacy notices for trustees for inclusion in their annual newsletter

 - Drafting GDPR-compliant contractual clauses for contracts between trustees (as data controllers) and service providers (as data processors)